Miele Triflex HX1 vs. Dyson V15 Detect

 The Dyson V15 Detect and Miele Triflex HX1 have various interfaces.

-Dyson is more high-tech with the Piezo readout and real-time run time status, while Miele has a simpler interface with the slide switch and LED battery indicator.
+Dyson is more high-tech, with a Piezo readout and real-time runtime status, while Miele has a simpler interface with a slide switch and LED battery indicator.

-Therefore, the Dyson V15 Detect wins in this category because of the practicality of the LCD screen.
+Therefore, the Dyson V15 Detect wins in this category thanks to the practicality of its LCD screen.

 Run Time Comparison

-The Dyson V15 Detect runs much longer, even with the cleaning nozzle (84 vs. 30 mins) – more than doubling the range.
+The Dyson V15 Detect runs much longer, even with the cleaning nozzle (84 vs. 30 mins), more than doubling the runtime.

-Also, there’s a considerable gap between Miele’s run time with the non-powered tools and Dyson’s range with the cleaning head (84 vs. 62 mins).
+Also, there’s a considerable gap between Miele’s runtime with the non-powered tools and Dyson’s runtime with the cleaning head (84 vs. 62 mins).

-The V15 Detect is better because it has a larger capacity battery (3600 vs. 2500 mAh) that’s more energy dense.
+The V15 Detect is better because it has a larger-capacity battery (3600 mAh vs. 2500 mAh) that’s more energy-dense.

 Also, there’s better availability, and some V15 Detect variants come with two batteries and chargers.